soundpress/RulesOfNYC/docs/c03/index.rst

    (3) the representation must state that no guarantee is made that a person will earn the stated salary or income, unless the seller makes such a guarantee.

-(b) In a written or printed advertisement, the information required by §§ 5-64(a)(1), (2) and (3) must be disclosed in lettering as large as the numerals of the stated salary or income.
+(b) In a written or printed advertisement, the information required by 6 RCNY §§ 5-64(a)(1), (2) and (3) must be disclosed in lettering as large as the numerals of the stated salary or income.

-(c) The words "EARN $ .... " or "EARN UP TO $ ...." or words of similar meaning represent that a person who attends the training course will earn the stated salary or income within the meaning of § 5-64(a).
+(c) The words "EARN $ .... " or "EARN UP TO $ ...." or words of similar meaning represent that a person who attends the training course will earn the stated salary or income within the meaning of 6 RCNY § 5-64(a).

 (d) If a vocational school or a paid provider of vocational instruction advertises or states that a training course includes job placement service: